 Carrying out collections

-Following a collection, a statement of accounts, showing the
+Following a house to house collection, a statement of accounts, showing the

-monies raised from the collection and how those proceeds were
+monies raised from the collection, any deductions, and how the proceeds were

-dispersed, must be submitted to us within 1 month of the expiry of
+dispersed, must be submitted to us within one month of the expiry of

 Right of appeal against refused application